LIS

 1. Opportunities for individual and group activities;

-4. Scheduling of activities so that they do not conflict with meals, religious services, educational programs, or other regular events; and
+4. Scheduling of activities so that the activities do not conflict with meals, religious services, educational programs, or other regular events; and

 5. Regularly scheduled indoor and outdoor recreational activities that are structured to develop skills and attitudes.